davraamides/todotxt-mode/README.md

 ## Future Plans

-- Move tasks from `inbox.txt` to to a new or existing Markdown project file
+- Move tasks from `inbox.txt` to a new or existing Markdown project file
 - Move tasks from a Markdown project file to `todo.txt` file
 - Collect `@next` tasks from all project files into `todo.txt` file
 - More comprehensive style setting support